 So I hired an electrician to design a few outlets that could be installed and removed with no damage.
 And this allowed me to buy my dream setup: The Ss BrewTech 3V Electric Brewing System.

-This system includes an Ss Brewtech Hot Liquor Tank, Mash Tun, RIMS, and Boil Kettle with the 3v control panel.
-And it has two Blichmann Riptide pumps and an Exchillerator counterflow chiller.
+This system includes an Ss Brewtech Hot Liquor Tank, Mash Tun, RIMS, and Boil Kettle with the 3v control panel for 5-gallon batches.
+And it has two Blichmann Riptide pumps and an Exchillerator counterflow wort chiller.
+This setup allows me to move all the wort around without lifting a thing.
+It’s all controlled by ball valves and pumps (thanks to BYO magazine with minor tweaks).

 I’m setting this up permanently in the new garage space.